benjamincrozat/content/posts/best-laravel-books.md

 ## Introduction

-The book here are pure gold.
+The books here are pure gold.
 Each one I recommend is related to Laravel, talks about a different topic, and has been written by people from the community with lots of experience.
 Buy them, put them in your iPad or Kindle, and enjoy becoming a 10x developer!

 ## The book any Laravel developer should read